lastmeta/maestro_tcl/readme.md

 Maestro is an simplified and unoptimized attempt at generalized AI.
 It is a prototype.
 It performs sensory-motor inference to discover the causal structure of the environment in which it is placed.
 The hope is that once it has explored an environment it can then use what it has learned to intuitively achieve any arrangement of that environment.

+The learning task of Maestro is simple: learn what each action does in every situation.
+This is an impossible task to do naively thus simple AI techniques are employed to help simplify or limit the search space: to give Maestro intuition.

 ## Setup ##